JuliaData/DataFrames.jl/CONTRIBUTING.md

 ## Modifying an existing docstring in `src/`

-All docstrings are written inline above the methods or types they are associated with and can be found by clicking on the `source` link that appears below each docstring in the HTML file.
+All docstrings are written inline above the methods or types they are associated with and can be found by clicking on the `source` link that appears below each docstring in the documentation.
 The steps needed to make a change to an existing docstring are listed below:

+* Create a new branch;
 * Find the docstring in `src/`;
 * Update the text in the docstring;
-* run `make docs` from the root directory;
+* run `julia make.jl` from the `/docs` directory;
 * check the output in `doc/_build/html/` to make sure the changes are correct;
 * commit your changes and open a pull request.
+* preferred style of docstring,
+  + signature
+  + what function does
+  + description of its arguments
+  + additional details if needed
+  + examples

 ## Adding a new docstring to `src/`

 The steps required to add a new docstring are listed below:
-* find a suitable definition in `src/` that the docstring will be most applicable to;
+* find a suitable object definition in `src/` that the docstring will be most applicable to;
 * add a doctring above the definition;
-* find a suitable `@docs` code block in the `docs/src/lib/functions.md` file where you would like the docstring to appear;
+* find a suitable `@docs` code block in the `docs/src/lib/functions.md` file where you would like the docstring to appear; (if the docstring is added to an object that is not exported add it to `docs/src/lib/internals.md`);
 * add the name of the definition to the `@docs` code block.
 For example, with a docstring added to a function `bar`.
 ```